khandelwal-nancy/project-nyc-taxi/README.md

-# Analyzing NYC Taxi Data in Azure Environment
+# Exploring New York City Taxi Data with Azure

 ## Introduction